Lisa Mazzone: Political career

+Political issues

 Bicycles and transport

 Many of the slopes around the foreshore at the western end of Lake Geneva are reassuringly gentle: Lisa Mazzone became a passionate advocate for cycling when she was barely a teenager.
 She worked as a co-ordinator for the Geneva Pro-Vélo association between 2010 and 2014.
 In 2014 she stepped down from that job in order to become Project Manager with the association.
 Since April 2015 she has also been vice-president at the "National Association for Transportation and the Environment" ("Association transports et environnement").
 She has subsequently become the association's president for the francophone region surrounding Geneva.